Tower of Jewels (Lakeside Amusement Park)

-The Tower of Jewels is the centerpiece of Lakeside Amusement Park in the town of Lakeside, Colorado, just west of Denver.
-One of the tallest buildings in Colorado when it was built, it stands 150 feet tall and features over 5,000 lights.
+The Tower of Jewels is the centerpiece of Lakeside Amusement Park in Lakeside, Colorado, United States.
+One of the tallest buildings in Colorado when it was built, it stands at 150 feet tall and features over 5,000 lights.

-The tower was designed by prominent Denver architect Edwin H. Moorman; ground was broken on September 24, 1907.
-The tower and the adjoining casino building were among the park's original 15 buildings, which were built by the Lakeside Realty & Amusement Company (commonly known as the Brewers Syndicate), headed by prominent Denver brewer Adolph Zang and including Godfrey Schirmer, Peter J. Friederich, John A. Keefe and Albert Lewin.
+The tower was designed by prominent Denver architect Edwin H. Moorman.
+Ground was broken on September 24, 1907.
+The tower and the adjoining casino building were among the park's 15 original buildings, which were built by the Lakeside Realty & Amusement Company (commonly known as the Brewers Syndicate), headed by prominent Denver brewer Adolph Zang, as well as Godfrey Schirmer, Peter J. Friederich, John A. Keefe, and Albert Lewin.

-The tower served as the main entrance to the Park.
-It was originally topped by a great 10 kilocandela spotlight, which had previously been used on the Ferris Wheel at the 1904 St. Louis World's Fair.
+The tower served as the main entrance to the park.
+It was originally topped by a kilocandela spotlight, which had previously been used on the Ferris wheel at the 1904 St. Louis World's Fair.
 The tower was largely empty, but featured an observation deck and a floor that served as a foyer for the upper level of the adjoining casino theater building.
-This level of the casino building originally housed a small theater; an expanded 1,700 seat theater was installed in the upper level for the 1910 season, and was removed circa 1918.
+This level of the casino building originally housed a small theater.
+An expanded 1,700-seat theater was installed in the upper level for the 1910 season, and was removed around 1918.

-The Tower of Jewels has featured prominently in Lakeside advertising since the park opened.
 A hailstorm in May 2017 did extensive damage to the tower and its lighting.
-Currently both the tower and casino building are closed to the public, the latter houses park offices and storage space.
+Today, the tower and the casino building are closed to the public; the latter houses park offices and storage space.